Back

 The electrodes are controlled with an external programmer used to modify parameters and track therapy statistics.

-By utilizing a physical device to control symptoms, these researchers were able to get their patients off medication while completely relieving their symptoms.
+By utilizing a physical device to control symptoms, these researchers were able to get their patients off medication while completely relieving their symptoms, making it one of the most impressive examples of reversing chronic conditions using connected devices.
 Electrical stimulation devices have been used to treat other chronic conditions, including epilepsy and MS. This instance demonstrates how this approach to treatment can be taken a step further to use connected devices to achieve remission.

 Looking to the Future

-The potential for connected devices to not only help manage but also reverse chronic diseases is a tantalizing frontier in healthcare.
+The potential for reversing chronic conditions using connected devices is a tantalizing frontier in healthcare.
 These devices offer real-time monitoring, personalized interventions, and a wealth of data-driven insights that empower individuals and healthcare providers alike.
 With continued advancements in technology, data analytics, and artificial intelligence, innovative MedTech companies are well-positioned to develop groundbreaking solutions that push the boundaries of what is possible in chronic disease management.

 By harnessing the power of connected devices, we have the opportunity to transform the lives of millions of individuals living with chronic conditions.
 These devices not only offer hope for a healthier future but also underscore the critical importance of proactive healthcare approaches to reducing healthcare costs in America and around the world.